 Millstone Cottage has six bedrooms spread across the two upper floors – one king-size, three doubles, a twin and a single.
 As well as three en-suite bathrooms there’s a spacious family bathroom which has a bath and double shower.
 There’s also a games room in the garage with a table tennis tables, and parking outside the property for up to five cars.

 Things to do nearby: One of the Cotswolds’ prettiest villages, Bourton-on-the-Water lies on the River Windrush and is full of shops, cafés and restaurants.
 It’s also home to the Cotswold Motoring Museum and Birdland.
 Bourton lies on the Warden’s Way walking route, and it’s just 1.5 miles to walk to Lower Slaughter from where you can carry on to neighbouring Upper Slaughter.

-The details: A three-night stay at Millstone Cottage* in January starts from £1116.
+The details: A three-night weekend stay at Millstone Cottage* in January 2023 costs £1149.

 Save for later